MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

        relative to the COG of *selection*, instead of absolute z-values in the box.

-box *dimensions* *dN_min* *dN_max* *selection*
+zone *dimensions* *dN_min* *dN_max* *selection*
-    Select all atoms within a box region centered on the center of geometry (COG) of a given selection. *dimensions* Specifies which dimension(s) to apply the box selection on.
+    Select all atoms within a zone in shape of an orthognol box centered on the center of geometry (COG) of a given selection.
+    *dimensions* Specifies which dimension(s) to apply the zone selection on.
     Can be ``x``, ``y``, ``z``, ``xy``, ``yz``, ``xz``, or ``xyz`.
     *dN_min*, *dN_max* are the minimum and maximum bounds along the first specified dimension.
 Positive values are above/right/front of the COG, negatives are below/left/behind.
-    Should be specified for each dimension. *selection* specifies the selection to center the box on. e.g. ``box x -5 10 protein`` selects a 15 Angstrom box along x centered on the COG of protein, extending 5 Angstroms below to 10 Angstroms above. ``box yz -8 10 -10 6 protein`` selects a box with y extending 8 below to 10 above the COG, and z extending 10 below to 6 above.
+    Should be specified for each dimension. *selection* specifies the selection to center the zone on. e.g. ``zone x -5 10 protein`` selects a 15 Angstrom zone along x centered on the COG of protein, extending 5 Angstroms below to 10 Angstroms above. ``zone yz -8 10 -10 6 protein`` selects a zone with y extending 8 below to 10 above the COG, and z extending 10 below to 6 above.
-    ``box xyz -5 10 -8 6 -7 9 protein`` selects a 3D box with x -5 to 10,
+    ``zone xyz -5 10 -8 6 -7 9 protein`` selects a 3D zone with x -5 to 10,
     y -8 to 6, and z -7 to 9 relative to the protein COG.

 point *x* *y* *z*  *distance*